 Amala's clients include Bridgepoint, EQT, Houghton Street Ventures, Nextech, Inflexion, JP Morgan and Vitruvian.
 He advises on traditional private equity fund structures, as well as structures incorporating long-dated, evergreen, multiple currency, and levered/unlevered parallel arrangements.
 He routinely advises clients on the formation of separately managed accounts, co-investments, management company issues and carried interest schemes.
-In addition, he has also addressed complex fund termination issues and extraordinary events (including investor defaults and founder separations).
+He has also addressed complex fund termination issues and extraordinary events (including investor defaults and founder separations).

 In May 2020, Amala was one of seven lawyers named in Private Equity International’s “Future Leader” list of 40 leading professionals working globally in private equity under the age of 40 and became among the youngest ever to be featured on such list.
 He has also been recognised as a “Leading Individual” by The Legal 500 and as “a rising star in the investment funds world” by Chambers and Partners, where clients have described him as "an all-round superstar", “brilliant technically”, “intellectually superb” and “easy to work with”.
 Amala has been quoted in a number of leading private equity and international publications (including Preqin, Private Equity International and The Wall Street Journal) and he has also spoken at industry conferences and other seminars (including at Harvard Law School).

 Panellist, “Impact Investor Forum: Defining the Strategy and Intentionality of an Impact Fund”, Private Equity International, Webinar, 26 May 2021

 Panellist, “Forming Relationships in the New Normal - Americas”, Preqin, Webinar, 29 September 2020

 Guest Speaker, “Private Equity: A ‘101’ on Fund Formation”, Harvard Law School, 13 February 2020